tnordloh/tnordloh.github.io/_posts/2020-04-28-running-dangerous-scripts.md

 "no one ever says 'I panicked, so did this' without whatever they did being the right thing.
 Decisions made in a panic are almost always wrong".

-Getting yourself into a good mindset before running a script like this is important.
+Finally, finding a good mindset before running a script like this is important.
-Taking that breath before hand can help you to think through whether you're totally prepared to run it, whether all the edits you made are correct, whether you're logged in to the right server.
+Taking that breath beforehand can help you to think through whether you're totally prepared to run it, whether all the edits you made are correct, whether you're logged in to the right server.
 There are pressures to move fast, that need to be put aside.
 It's better to take that moment.
 Being asked to make big changes, using a tool that